*For the most up to date timings and all the events please visit the city's event site: www.cityofculture2013.com

 When the boats arrive at Foyle Marina in the heart of the city, located within sight of its iconic Peace Bridge, they will experience a welcome like no other.
-It’s the welcome that makes Derry-Londonderry so different.
-It has welcomed many visitors to its shores for thousands of years and the Clipper Race crew and family are an important addition to its fast growing list of visitors.
+It’s the welcome that makes Derry-Londonderry so different as the city prepares to host one of the most exciting events of the year, a week-long LegenDerry Maritime Festival from 21-29 June 2014.

 The area’s locally caught fish and seafood is among the finest in Europe and can be enjoyed in numerous welcoming restaurants, accompanied by a creamy pint of Guinness.
 Northern Ireland’s most famous dish is probably the Ulster Fry, the world’s heartiest (all day) breakfast – sausages, bacon, tomatoes, black and white pudding, potato bread, soda bread and egg.

 For superb original drama, dance, comedy and music, visit the award-winning Playhouse or Waterside Theatre for the top names in music and world-class musicals and drama at the Millennium Forum and much, much more.

 Head to a friendly pub like O’Donnell’s in the city centre to kick off a traditional session.
 Not far away, Derry-Londonderry’s latest band on everyone’s lips have packed out one of the many city centre venues, their inventive sounds resonate with the historic walls nearby.